Azure bandwidth & egress pricing

 Azure vs AWS vs GCP, side by side

-Azure undercuts AWS at every tier.
-GCP Premium is more expensive but has free cross-zone.
+Azure undercuts AWS below 50 TB and matches it above.
+GCP Premium is more expensive; its Standard Tier is the cheaper option.
 Use the comparison tool to see exact costs at your volume.

 [05]Frequently asked